Larry Sweeney: Ring of Honor (2006–2009)

-During his time in ROH, Sweeney wrestled only four matches for the promotion; he defeated Claudio Castagnoli in a singles match at Final Battle 2007, competed in a six-man tag in spring 2008, defeated Roderick Strong in a gauntlet match in August 2008 and wrestled in a tag team match with Davey Richards in December 2008.
-His largely non-wrestling role in ROH earned him the 2007 Wrestling Observer Newsletter Award for Best Non-Wrestler of the year, an award he won again for 2008.
+During his time in ROH, Sweeney wrestled only four matches for the promotion; he defeated Claudio Castagnoli in a singles match at Final Battle 2007, competed in a six-man tag team match in spring 2008, defeated Roderick Strong in a gauntlet match in August 2008 and wrestled in a tag team match with Davey Richards in December 2008.
+His largely non-wrestling role in ROH earned him the Wrestling Observer Newsletter award for "Best Non-Wrestler" in 2007 and 2008.

 On October 19, 2008, Sweeney made an appearance at Shimmer Women Athletes taping, the sister promotion of ROH.
 He cut a promo about how his client in ROH Sara Del Rey would get her Shimmer Championship rematch in ROH.
 Later in the evening he would pull Del Rey out of the ring to save her from MsChif and Serena Deeb.
 On April 20, 2009, Sweeney announced on his official MySpace page that he had quit ROH over monetary issues.
 On December 19, 2009, at Final Battle 2009, ROH's first live pay-per-view, Sweeney returned to the company as a color commentator, but did not make any appearances after that.